bethinkpl/www-bethinkgroup/src/content/blog/how-to-build-motivation-to-learn.md

 ### Maintain a sense of efficacy while learning

 We have several ways to influence our sense of learning effectiveness.
-This guide will emphasize the principles of efficient learning, which can significantly boost our motivation to learn and aid us in developing successful learning experiences for the KLASA solutions users.
+This guide will emphasize the principles of efficient learning, which can significantly boost our motivation to learn and aid us in developing successful learning experiences for the Bethink solutions users.
 To ensure clarity, we have categorized these principles into distinct groups.

 #### Selection of educational materials